 Performative Activism

-Activism performed to gain social standing
+Advocating a cause to gain social standing

 Example

-All these influencers are showing their true colors with their performative activism.
+All these influencers are showing their true colors with their performative activism

-Yeah, I saw one person selling a BLM shirt with her brand on it.
+Yeah, I saw one person selling a BLM shirt with her brand on it

 Related Slang